 Procida has an equally low figurative profile: compared to the other islands in the bay, Ischia and Capri, the island is relatively unfrequented by tourists.
 And certainly, after the flood of English and German that accosts your ears on those other islands, you get the distinct and accurate impression that on Procida, Italian is the native language.

-usually read something like this:
+about Procida usually read something like this:

 Of the islands embracing the Gulf of Naples, Procida has best succeeded in preserving its original, genuine beauty, unpolluted nature and simplicity of life.
 This tiny isle, cradled in clear and shining waters, is a precious jewel case inbosoming natural sceneries of exquisite green shades, colors of bygone ages, iridescent views, and a wealth of marvelous sights of a primitive and wild grandeur.
 The natural harbors abound with fishing boats, reminders of the ancient traditions cherished by the inhabitants…

 Corricella harbor.
-The peak in the background is
+The peak in the

-Mt.
+background is Mt.
 Epomeo on

 The most prominent physical feature of the island is the medieval fortress, the so-called “Terra murata,” set high above the sea (photo, above) on the eastern approach to the main harbor.
 It has, over the years, gone from being a fortress to a penitentiary to what it is today, a monument open to the public.
 Besides the main harbor, there are two smaller harbors, Corricella, set right below the imposing ex-fortress (photos, left and top of page), and Chiaiolella, a small natural harbor at the southern extreme of the island.
 Here is where you can believe the tourist brochures—these two tiny harbors are truly peaceful and picturesque.

-Also worth a visit is the
+Also worth a visit

-neighboring islet of Vivara (below, #3); flanking
+is the neighboring islet of Vivara (below, #3);

-Procida to the south-west and connected to it
+flanking Procida to the south-west and connected

-uncovered fragments of Mycenaean pottery, left by
+that has uncovered fragments of Mycenaean pottery,

-Greeks who were there many centuries before
+left by Greeks who were there many centuries before

 the "original" Greeks colonized the bay (#2,

-Middle Ages the island became a feudal holding of
+the Middle Ages the island became a feudal holding of

-the Da Procida family that had taken its name from
+the Da Procida family that had taken its name from the

-section became separate in 1907.
+separate in 1907.
+Administratively, Procida is

-(2014) population is about 10,000.
+current (2014) population is about 10,000.